Keep up to date with all of ClaremontBio's news Join our RSS Feed

 acid extraction steps that require special disposal and safety measures.

-All of ClaremontBio's PureLyse® DNA Extraction Kits, however, use only reagents that are completely safe to dispose down the drain and are non-toxic.
+® DNA Extraction Kits, however, use only reagents that are completely safe to dispose down the drain and are non-toxic.

 View the Binding Buffer MSDS View the Elution Buffer MSDS